-How to authenticate to Baserow using database and JSON web tokens
+How to authenticate to Baserow using web tokens

 Baserow database and JSON web tokens authentication guide